quii/learn-go-with-tests/anti-patterns.md

 ## Summary

-Most problems with unit tests can normally be traced to
+Most problems with unit tests can normally be traced to:

 - Developers not following the TDD process
 - Poor design

-So learn about good software design!
+So, learn about good software design!

-The good news is TDD can help you improve your design skills because as stated in the beginning:
+The good news is TDD can help you _improve your design skills_ because as stated in the beginning:

 **TDD's main purpose is to provide feedback on your design.** For the millionth time, listen to your tests, they are reflecting your design back at you.

-The TDD process is conceptually simple to follow but as you do it you'll find it challenging your design skills. **Don't mistake this for TDD being hard, it's design that's hard!**
+The TDD process is conceptually simple to follow, but as you do it you'll find it challenging your design skills. **Don't mistake this for TDD being hard, it's design that's hard!**

 Don't give up, work through it, be honest about the quality of your tests by listening to them, and you'll become a better developer for it.